Web marketing: 5 things to know to reach millennials

 2- Be mobile-forward

-Millennials use their mobile phones an unprecedented amount of time, checking social media apps multiple times a day throughout the day.
-Research suggests that in most cases they interact with their phone more than they do other humans.
+Millennials use their mobile phones an unprecedented amount of time, checking social media apps multiple times throughout the day.
+Research suggests that in most cases, they interact with their phone more than they do other humans.
 Although shocking, for the content marketer, this is a gold mine.
 When targeting millennials, it’s crucial to consider a strategy that is mobile-first.
 Especially true if you’re running an e-commerce site, you’ll need to find ways to make the path to purchase as accessible as possible while finding ways to personalize the experience.

 3- Create socially-conscious content

 Millennials are invested in the world around them and want to participate in making it a better place.
 They’re going to be looking for brands and businesses concerned with taking a position on current, cultural issues.
 If you’re running a business interested in social or environmental change, then you’re already halfway towards appealing to their interests.
 If not, we’d suggest making it seem you’re at least aware of what’s going on and prioritizing the values important to your industry.
-If you stand for something and present socially-conscious content than millennials are more likely to pay attention.
+If you stand for something and present socially-conscious content, millennials are more likely to pay attention.

 Even though you’re running a business, appealing to the sensibilities of millennials will require you to show that there’s a human beyond the screen.
 Bear in mind, this goes for both ways.
 Your company and branding need to have a sense of humanity while appealing to the uniqueness of each individual personality.
 Not only will you need to appeal to the individual, but it’s further crucial to capitalize on trends that are hot for the entire group of millennials.
 This is because for this generation, getting the approval of their peers is important.
 Thus, find the right balance between personalization and the collective interests of the group, and this will allow your content to best reach millennials.